ArtGateOne/dot2apcmini/README.md

 # dot2apcmini2
-nodejs code to control dot2 software use Akai APCmini midi controller, and akai apc mini mk2
+nodejs code to control dot2 software use Akai APCmini midi controller, and Akai APC mini MK2

+I (hfuerst) need further development for more colors labled in dot2 and played out on APCmini MK2.
+So i did it.
+Now, there are even more ideas.
+Maybe i will do them too, sometimes.

 ----------------------
 ## Install